 On June 25, 2009, the FRBNY entered into agreements with AIG to carry out two transactions previously approved and announced on March 2, 2009, as part of the restructuring of the U.S. government's assistance to AIG.
 These transactions were completed on December 1, 2009.
-Under these agreements, the FRBNY received preferred interests in two special purpose vehicles (SPVs), AIA Aurora LLC and ALICO Holdings LLC, formed to hold the outstanding common stock of AIG's largest foreign insurance subsidiaries, AIA Group, Limited (AIA) and American Life Insurance Company (ALICO).
-In exchange, upon the closing of each transaction and the resulting issuance of preferred interests, the outstanding balance of, and amount available excluding capitalized interest and fees to, AIG under the revolving credit facility was reduced by \$25 billion.
-Specifically, the maximum amount available was reduced from \$60 billion to \$35 billion.
-By establishing the AIA and ALICO SPVs as separate legal entities, these transactions positioned AIA and ALICO for future initial public offerings (IPOs) or sale.
+Under these agreements, the FRBNY received preferred interests in two special purpose vehicles (SPVs), AIA Aurora LLC and ALICO Holdings LLC, formed to hold the outstanding common stock of AIG's largest foreign insurance subsidiaries, American International Assurance Company Ltd. (AIA) and American Life Insurance Company (ALICO).
+In exchange, upon the closing of each transaction and the resulting issuance of preferred interests, the outstanding balance of, and amount available excluding capitalized interest and fees to AIG under, the revolving credit facility was reduced by \$25 billion.
+Specifically, the maximum principal amount available was reduced from \$60 billion to \$35 billion.
+By establishing the AIA and ALICO SPVs as separate legal entities, these transactions positioned AIA and ALICO for future IPOs or sale.
 On the H.4.1 statistical release, accrued but unpaid dividends on the preferred interests in the two SPVs are included in "Other Federal Reserve assets" in table 1, and in "Other assets" in tables 10 and 11.

 On March 1, 2010, AIG announced the signing of a definitive agreement for the sale of AIA to Prudential plc (Prudential) for approximately \$35.5 billion, including approximately \$25 billion in cash, \$8.5 billion in face value of equity and equity-linked securities, and \$2.0 billion in face value of preferred stock of Prudential, subject to closing adjustments.
-AIG stated that the cash portion of the proceeds from the
+AIG stated that the cash portion of the proceeds from the sale would be used to fully redeem the approximately \$16 billion of preferred interests held by the FRBNY in the SPV that holds AIA, and to repay approximately \$9 billion of its borrowing under the revolving credit facility with the FRBNY.
+The transaction was approved by the boards of directors of both AIG and Prudential, and was expected to close by the end of 2010, subject to approval by Prudential shareholders, regulatory approvals, and customary closing conditions.